dotnet/runtimelab/DllImportGenerator/designs/Pipeline.md

 1. `Setup`: initialization that happens before marshalling any data
     - If the method has a non-void return, call `Generate` on the marshalling generator for the return
-    - Call `Generate` on the marshalling generator for every paramater
+    - Call `Generate` on the marshalling generator for every parameter
 1. `Marshal`: conversion of managed to native data
-    - Call `Generate` on the marshalling generator for every paramater
+    - Call `Generate` on the marshalling generator for every parameter
 1. `Pin`: data pinning in preparation for calling the generated P/Invoke
-    - Call `Generate` on the marshalling generator for every paramater
+    - Call `Generate` on the marshalling generator for every parameter
     - Ignore any statements that are not `fixed` statements
 1. `Invoke`: call to the generated P/Invoke
-    - Call `AsArgument` on the marshalling generator for every paramater
+    - Call `AsArgument` on the marshalling generator for every parameter
     - Create invocation statement that calls the generated P/Invoke
 1. `Unmarshal`: conversion of native to managed data
     - If the method has a non-void return, call `Generate` on the marshalling generator for the return
-    - Call `Generate` on the marshalling generator for every paramater
+    - Call `Generate` on the marshalling generator for every parameter
 1. `Cleanup`: free any allocated resources
-    - Call `Generate` on the marshalling generator for every paramater
+    - Call `Generate` on the marshalling generator for every parameter

 ### P/Invoke